 Fact is, bad car or not, Pastor was hugely disappointing.
 Out-performed 15-4 by Grosjean in qualifying, his race performances were little better.
 Yes, there were frequent technical problems, but then there were the numerous incidents including crashing into the pit-wall in China.

 Whilst Grosjean tried to make the best of a bad situation, Pastor appeared to raise the white flag - or red - there wasn't a single stand-out performance only 'incidents'.

 Naturally however, whilst other drivers found themselves spending the latter part of the season sorting out their job prospects for 2015, Pastor was quickly re-signed by Lotus, the team, having seen Marussia and Caterham go into administration, only too aware of its own financial weakness.

-Retained, along with Grosjean, Pastor's main hope of success will be the team's decision to switch to Mercedes power.
-However, whether this will prevent him clashing with and driving into his rivals remains to be seen.
+Retained, along with Grosjean, Pastor's main hope of success would be the team's decision to switch to Mercedes power.
+However, whether this would prevent him clashing with and driving into his rivals remained to be seen.

 If being out-qualified 15-4 by Grosjean in 2014 tells a story, how about the fact in 2015 the Frenchman beat his teammate 17-2.

 In Abu Dhabi Maldonado told reporters that much of the negative reporting about him was not true, that journalists almost felt obliged to write bad things about him.
 This from a man who has a website dedicated to him which - admittedly facetiously - informs visitors whether he's crashed that day or not.

 In fairness, those numerous DNFs included brake and power issues, but there were also plenty of 'accidents' and 'accident damage'.